Swinject/Swinject/Documentation/DIContainer.md

 If a registration matches an existing registration with all the parts of the key, the existing registration is _overwritten_ with the new registration.

-For example, the following registrations can co-exist in a container because the service _types_ are different:
+For example, the following registrations can co-exist in a container because the service _types_ are different (`Animal` vs. `Person`):

 ```swift
 container.register(Animal.self) { _ in Cat(name: "Mimi") }